ldutoit/personal_libraries/README.md

-sortbig_bed_vcf.sh ### sort a big bed or vcf file faSplit ## split a fasta file into small files maf_convert.py # convert multple alignemtne format maf and psl
+sortbig_bed_vcf.sh ### sort a big bed or vcf file faSplit ## split a fasta file into small files maf_convert.py # convert multple alignemtne format maf and psl swap_min_max.py # used to swap column to have always the first one with the min and the second one with the max